 Security concerns don’t completely vanish with a private cloud environment, but they are more easily controlled through the isolation of your physical network.
 Your compliance and security requirements can be planned ahead of time and monitored on an ongoing basis.

-From an environmental security standpoint, choosing a managed private cloud from a reputable data center means you gain all the benefits of a secure data center facility—reliability, redundancy, and tight security—plus the added support of a complaint hosting provider (HIPAA, PCI, etc.).
+From an environmental security standpoint, choosing a managed private cloud from a reputable data center means you gain all the benefits of a secure data center facility—reliability, redundancy, and tight security—plus the added support of a compliant hosting provider (HIPAA, PCI, etc.).
 Choose a provider that offers disaster recovery services as an added bonus.

 Gartner has projected that through 2020, 95% of cloud security failures will be the customer’s fault.
 The responsibility to avoid vulnerabilities and implement multiple layers of security controls is ultimately up to you.